PaloAltoNetworks/terraform-ansible-intro/docs/terraform-lab.md

 }
 ```

-Refer to the [provider
+Refer to the [provider documentation](https://www.terraform.io/docs/providers/panos/r/zone.html) for more details on the `panos_zone` resource.
-documentation](https://www.terraform.io/docs/providers/panos/r/zone.html) for zones if you need.

 ### Apply the Terraform Plan

-Your final, full `panos_plan.tf` file should look something like this:
+The resulting `panos_plan.tf` file should look like this:

 ```hcl
 provider "panos" {